-This is not your Gramma’s pumpkin pie!
-Three kinds of ginger - fresh, ground, and crystalized - give this pumpkin pie a spicy punch.
+Three kinds of ginger - fresh, ground, and crystalized - give this pumpkin pie a warm, spicy punch.
+This is not your Gramma's pumpkin pie!

 My mom was my Camp Fire leader for many years, and when I was in the third or fourth grade, she gathered our group together on the day before Thanksgiving and taught us all how to make pumpkin pie.
 We each got to make our own pie (with ample help) and then we delivered them all to our local Salvation Army kitchen so that they could be served at their annual Thanksgiving dinner.
 After mixing up a couple of big bowls of pumpkin custard, she showed us how to make a pie crust before she helped us make our own.

 My mother made pie-making look like a dance as she rolled out her crust with smooth, effortless grace.
 We girls made pie-making look less like a dance and more like a circus, but in the end, each of us girls had a pie in the oven that we could claim.

 Once our pies were done and cool, I remember driving down Sandy and across the Burnside Bridge into “the city,” and then handing my pie to the lady there in the Salvation Army kitchen and looking up at her as she thanked us all and told us how much those pies would mean to the people who ate them.
 It made me feel really special.
 I know it was just a pie, but it was also the first time I remember ever having that glimmer of understanding that my contributions to my community mattered – that they were important.
 So it maybe it wasn’t just a pie after all.

 The rules have changed, so likely you can’t deliver your home-baked pie to the local homeless shelter kitchen anymore, but there are so many ways to serve in the community every day, not only in the holiday season, but all year round.
 And usually, it takes less time out of your day than making a pie.